owntone/owntone-server/docs/advanced/outputs-alsa.md

     This error will occur for output hardware that do not support concurrent device open and the server plays 2 files of different bitrate (44.1khz and 48khz) back to back.

     If you observe the error, you will need to use the `dmix` configuration as mentioned above.

+* Volume control on Raspberry Pi with hdmi output doesn't work

+Prior to Debian 13, in the /boot/firmware.config file the entry "dtoverlay=vc4-kms-v3d" was commented out.
+Since 13 this line is active (not commented out).
+This changes, among other things, the way the HDMI and BCM devices are handled.
+Commenting out the entry again will fix the volume control for the hdmi output.
+If you use the RPi headless commenting this out shouldn't have undesirable effects.
+See https://forums.raspberrypi.com/viewtopic.php?t=49928&start=1825#p2344272.